-The applicant is required to register for an account through the CAPELS website at https://capels.caas.gov.sg to obtain the unique CAPELS PID number.
-The PID number is required for the theory test and practical assessment for identification purposes.
+The applicant must register for an account at https://capels.caas.gov.sg to obtain the unique CAPELS PID number.
+The PID number is required for theory test and practical assessment for identification purposes.

 There are two categories of account holders available in CAPELS: